Vlasov-Sergey/tSlider/README.md

 ```
 **Remember:** *attach javascripts files only at end of document.*
 ##How to use##
-Create 2 DOM objects any type(div,span, a, img, etc) with mutual class name, for slider arrows example:
+Create 2 DOM objects any type(div,span, a, img, etc) with same class name, for slider arrows example:
 ```html
     <img class="example-arrow" src="img/left-arrow.png">
     <img class="example-arrow" src="img/right-arrow.png">
 ```
-and add class ```right``` to *'arrow'*, which you want to be have right action
+add class ```right``` to *'arrow'*, which you want to be have right action
 ```html
     <img class="example-arrow" src="img/left-arrow.png">
     <img class="example-arrow right" src="img/right-arrow.png">